fbdo/site/content/posts/scalability-and-high-availability-rules.md

 Hypothesize failure

 No failure should stop in "server A died", we need to find why the monitoring didn't show the problem earlier, why the reaction was slow, why it took so long to recover, why the database is not split to reduce impact, etc...

-Keep a log of failures and review them periodically to identify patterns
+Keep a log of failures and review them periodically to identify patterns.

 ### Don't rely on QAs to find mistakes (High-2)